-- 1. Make a Poster on Component of Computer Systems/Generation of Computer System with their working.
-(CO1) - Write a program to determine given number is Armstrong number or not.(CO2) - 3.
-Write a program to determine the roots of quadratic equation $ax^2+bx+c=0(CO2)$ - 4.
+- Write a program to determine the roots of quadratic equation ax2+bx+c=0(CO2) - 4.
 Write a program to calculate the factorial of an integer quantity.
-(CO2) - 5.
-Write a program to print diamond shape using star.
+(CO2) - Write a program to print diamond shape using star.
 (CO2) - 6.
-Write a Program to find and print the sum of first N Prime Numbers.(CO2) - 7.
-Write a program to convert binary to decimal and decimal to binary.(CO3) - 8.
+Write a Program to find and print the sum of first N Prime Numbers.(CO2) - Write a program to convert binary to decimal and decimal to binary.(CO3) - 8.
 Write a Program in C to read two arrays, add them and to print the resultant array.
 Use read_mat(),add_mat() and print_mat() functions.
 Array should not be declared as global variables.
-(CO3) - 9.
-Write a program to read two matrix and apply addition, subtraction, multiplication, transpose operation and display result.
+(CO3) - Write a program to read two matrix and apply addition, subtraction, multiplication, transpose operation and display result.
 (CO3) - 10.
 Write a C Program to calculate area of triangle, rectangle, circle using function.
 (CO3) - 11.
 Write a program using recursive function to output in reverse the sequence of characters input from the keyboard.
 The input is terminated by new line.
 Your output should be on a new line.
 Write an iterative solution for the same. - 12.
 Write a Program to store data about 10 books.
 Which contain book title, price and number of copies of the book.
-After reading the data about books your program should display the data of all the book which cost more than Rs 200.
-(CO4) - 13.
+After reading the data about books your program should display the data of all the book which cost more than Rs - 13.
 Write a program using structure to accept the current time in (Hr:min:sec) , update it by one second and to print it.
 (CO4) - 14.
 Write a program to count characters, spaces and new lines in a file.
 The name of the file should be entered through command line.
 (CO4) - 15.
 Create a Poster on any one latest computer science and engineering disciplines.
 (CO5)